Buddon Links is a relatively new golf course having been opened in 1979.

 165 Yards – Par 3 – Stroke Index 10

-An interesting par 3 with water on the right and trees on the left, the theory is miss the swails surrounding the putting surface will mean a tricky up and down.
+An interesting par 3 with water on the right and trees on the left.
+The long green is well guarded with bunkers and swales.

 Hole 16 – Cassino